bnhf/apcupsd-admin-plus/README.md

 version: '3.7'
 services:
   apcupsd-cgi:
     image: bnhf/apcupsd-cgi:latest
     container_name: apcupsd-cgi
     ports:
       - 3552:80
     environment:
       - UPSHOSTS=${UPSHOSTS} # Ordered list of hostnames or IP addresses of UPS connected computers (space separated, no quotes)
       - UPSNAMES=${UPSNAMES} # Matching ordered list of location names to display on status page (space separated, no quotes)
       - TZ=${TZ} # Timezone to use for status page -- UTC is the default
+    volumes:
+      - /data/apcupsd-cgi:/etc/apcupsd
     restart: unless-stopped
 ```
 *Environment variables required for the above (or hardcode values into compose):*